 4. Develop a spending plan.

 Most banks and credit card companies make it easy to access your spending records online, making budgeting easy.
 You can use your spending history to make informed estimates of your future expenses.
-With this information in hand you can prioritize your goals and make sure that you’re spending money on things you really care about, while reducing it on unnecessary purchases.
+With this information in hand, you can prioritize your goals and make sure that you’re spending money on things you really care about, while reducing unnecessary purchases.

 It’s always tempting to put off saving until later.
 The trouble is, later never comes—and for many people, saving never gets easy.
 But there are ways to make it routine.
 If you have direct deposit, arrange for your bank or brokerage account to direct a portion of each paycheck into a savings account.
 If that money isn't in your checking account, your budget will automatically adjust.
 You probably won’t feel the difference—and you’ll start building a stash for a rainy day.

 Create an emergency fund.
 At some point, you’re likely to have an urgent need for cash, whether your car breaks down, you get laid off, or you need to move for a new job.
 In all cases, you need a financial cushion to fall back on.
 During your first post-college year, gradually build at least three months' worth of living expenses in an easily accessible savings account, and touch it only when absolutely necessary.